Tapia inside-the-park slam lifts Blue Jays over Red Sox 28-5

 Scott Piercy shoots 64, takes 3-shot lead in 3M Open

 BLAINE, Minn.
 (AP) — Scott Piercy shot a 7-under 64 on Friday at TPC Twin Cities to take a three-stroke lead in the 3M Open.
 Piercy had a 13-under 129 total.
 The four-time PGA Tour winner opened with a 65 on Thursday in windy conditions.
 Emiliano Grillo was second after a 65.
 Callum Tarren had a 63 to reach 8 under and Tony Finau was 7 under with Robert Streb, Tom Hoge, Sungjae Im and Doug Ghim.
 Starting his afternoon round on the back nine, Piercy birdied the first four holes.
 He added birdies on No. 2, 6 and 7 coming home to extend his lead and made a 10-footer for par on the par-3 eighth.

-Sydney McLaughlin shatters 400 hurdles record with 50.68
+Sydney McLaughlin obliterates world record in 400 hurdles

 EUGENE, Ore.
 (AP) — Sydney McLaughlin shattered her world record by a whopping 0.73 seconds, blazing through the 400-meter hurdles in 50.68 seconds for her first title at world championships.
 The 22-year-old obliterated the field in setting the first world record of these championships in Eugene, Oregon.
 More impressively, it marked the fourth straight major race in which she’s bettered the mark.
 Femke Bol of the Netherlands finished second in 52.27 — that’s a 1.59-second difference — and defending world champion Dalilah Muhammad finished third in 53.13 — a time that would’ve won the race going away a mere seven years ago.